Hyatt Regency Rochester

 Join us for an experience to remember where you will meet other people with hearing loss, learn in the most communication accessible environment and enjoy the sights of Rochester: a world of art, theater, music, photography, history, nature and play!
-Registration for HLAA2019 to open soon.
 In the meantime, take a look at the video below for a glimpse of all the beauty that is Rochester, New York!
-Registration to open December 1.
+Registration is open!

 Hyatt Regency Rochester

 The HLAA room block at the Hyatt Regency Rochester is open!
 Simply go to the reservation site, select your arrival and departure dates and you’ll be on your way before you know it!
 See more details on the Hotel/Travel page.

 Breathe In Peace, Breathe Out Fear: A Mantra for Self-Acceptance

 As a teenager, Rebecca learned that by the age of 30 she would be completely blind and deaf due to a rare genetic disorder called Usher syndrome (type III).
 How did a diagnosis like this motivate Rebecca not simply to survive but to thrive in the face of unimaginable loss?
 Rebecca shares her deeply moving and personal journey of loss, resilience, perseverance, and hope that has led her to an illuminated life filled with tremendous meaning, hard work, intimacy, fulfillment, and self-acceptance.

 Come hear Rebecca talk about her inspiring journey at the Opening Session on Thursday, June 20 at 9 a.m.

 Rebecca Alexander is a psychotherapist, disability rights advocate, group fitness instructor, and extreme athlete.
 She is also the author of Not Fade Away: A Memoir of Senses Lost and Found.